glazkovalex/Rebus.Kafka/README.md

 	At the request of the transport users, I enabled the previous transport behavior by default. **Now the [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) automatically creates topics by default as before**.
 	However, I do not recommend using allow.auto.create.topics=true for production!
 To disable allow.auto.create.topics, pass your ConsumerConfig or ConsumerAndBehaviorConfig configuration to the transport with the AllowAutoCreateTopics = false parameter disabled.

-#### V 2.0.0 (18.08.2023)
-1. Improving data transfer efficiency;
-2. The format of transport messages has changed.
-In them now the key is not Null, but string.
-The messages are incompatible with previous versions of the transport!
-3. Message headers are now supported;
-4. Refactoring for the current version of Apache Kafka "confluentinc/cp-kafka:7.0.1";
-5. Transport forcibly creates missing topics if Consumer.Config.AllowAutoCreateTopics == true; However, I do not recommend using allow.auto.create.topics=true for production!

 ### ToDo:
 - In the future, the value from the message header "kafka-key" or, maybe, from the message property marked with the KafkaKey attribute will be inserted into the Apache Kafka message key.
 This will be useful for partitioning.